 Capital ratios are very high and solvency is undoubtedly the main rating strength.
-Profitability is sound and stable, with an expected return on equity of 8%-9% in 2018-2019, but quality of earnings is modest.
+Profitability is sound and stable, with an expected return on equity of 6.5%-7.5% in 2019-2020, but quality of earnings is modest.

 We regard de Volksbank's capital as very strong.
 We expect the bank's management will commit to very strong regulatory ratios because of future regulatory impact, such as significantly increased risk-weighted assets as a result of the Basel output floor.
-We expect our projection of the bank's RAC ratio will be in the 21%-22% range by year-end 2019, which is an extremely high level.
-The sharp improvement since 2014 reflects the completion of the disentanglement from SNS REAAL, the utilization of tax losses carried forward, and better-than-expected retained earnings.
+We project the bank's RAC ratio to be above 20% in the coming two years.
+The sharp improvement since 2014 reflects the completion of the disentanglement from SNS REAAL, the utilization of tax losses carried forward, and better-than-expected retained earnings up to now.

-We acknowledge that our very high RAC projection and the bank's substantially higher regulatory capital measures (34.1% phased-in Common Equity Tier 1 ratio at year-end 2017) compared with those of domestic peers, are unlikely to be fully sustained over the long term if de Volksbank transitions back to the private sector in the medium term, which is our central expectation.
-However, over our two-year outlook horizon, we are confident that de Volksbank's capitalization will remain very strong, as defined by our criteria.
+We acknowledge that our RAC projection and the bank's regulatory capital measures (35.5% phased-in common equity Tier 1 ratio at year-end 2018) are substantially higher than those of domestic peers.
+They are unlikely to be fully sustained over the long term if de Volksbank transitions back to the private sector in the medium term.
+However, this is not presently our central expectation as we believe that the low interest rate environment in which de Volksbank operates challenges its immediate capacity to build an attractive investment story, which is a necessary step before a decision on privatization can be taken.
+We expect NLFI to issue another progress report in 2019 that will provide additional clarity on a possible privatization agenda.
+That said, over our two-year outlook horizon, we are confident that de Volksbank's capitalization will remain very strong, as defined by our criteria.

-We calculate Volksbank's RAC ratio was 22.8% as of year-end 2017.
-Our projections for the period to year-end 2018 assume the following:
+We calculate Volksbank's RAC ratio was 22.7% as of year-end 2018.
+Our projections for the period to year-end 2020 assume the following:

-- Marginal loan book growth thanks to improved commercial dynamism, leading to higher credit risk weighted assets (RWAs). - Lower pre-provision operating income in 2018 and 2019 than in 2017.
-We factor in compressed margins; flat income from other sources (excluding nonrecurring income); cost of risk close to nil; and continued investment in operational capability offset by a cost savings program. - A return on assets in the 0.4%-0.5% range for the next two years, slightly lower than in 2016-2017. - S&P Global Ratings' risk-weighted assets before diversification, which were about €14.8 billion at end-2017, will likely be marginally higher than €15 billion by end-2018. - We assume a 60% payout ratio in line with the dividend on 2017 earnings. - A 0.9% negative affect the RAC ratio at Jan.
-1, 2018 due to International Financial Reporting Standards (IFRS) 9 implementation.
+- Marginal loan book growth, leading to higher credit risk weighted assets (RWAs). - Lower pre-provision operating income in 2019 and 2020 than in 2018.
+We factor in compressed margins; flat income from other sources (excluding nonrecurring income); and continued investment in operational capability offset by a cost-savings program. - We expect cost of risk to increase modestly to around 3-5 basis points in 2019-2020. - Return on assets of 0.3%-0.4% for the next two years, slightly lower than in 2017-2018. - We assume a 60% payout ratio in line with the dividend on 2018 earnings and possible capital upstream to shareholders.

+Chart 3

-Chart 3 De Volksbank RAC Ratio Since 2010
+De Volksbank RAC Ratio Since 2010

-e--Estimate.
+RWA--Risk-weighted assets.
+RAC--Risk-adjusted capital.
 Source: S&P Global Ratings.

-Copyright © 2018 by Standard & Poor's Financial Services LLC.
+Copyright © 2019 by Standard & Poor's Financial Services LLC.
 All rights reserved.

-Quality of capital is high in our view since it consists solely of common equity tier 1 capital and no hybrid instruments.
+Quality of capital is high in our view since it consists solely of common equity Tier 1 capital and no hybrid instruments.

 Given the reduced scale of the franchise, we think that ongoing efficiency initiatives will be key to the long-term viability of de Volksbank's strategy.

-The earnings structure is unlikely to change much in the next two years and we expect fees and commissions will continue to represent a small portion of revenues, at about 10%.
+The earnings structure is unlikely to change much in the next two years and we expect fees and commissions will continue to represent a small portion of revenues, at about 5%.